Business Continuity Plan Summary

 We have developed a business continuity plan (the “Plan”) with a view to crisis prevention and, in the event of a business interruption, swift and effective assessment, management and recovery.
 The Plan incorporates regular testing, monitoring and maintenance to sustain the technology, systems and procedures in place.

 The following summary of First Southwest’s Plan outlines the firm’s capabilities, strategy for responding to a business interruption, and commitment to sustaining and updating its capabilities going forward.

 DATA PROCESSING AND BACKUP CAPABILITIES

 FirstSouthwest utilizes a storage-area network (SAN) that allows it to consolidate its disk space in high-capacity, high-performance cabinets.
-This technology allows FirstSouthwest to replicate critical data from the Dallas office to the firm’s primary alternate disaster recovery site in near-real time.
-The replication disks are located at the primary alternate site and the process is performed over the company’s private network.
+This technology allows FirstSouthwest to replicate critical data from the corporate office to the firm’s primary alternate data center in near-real time.
+The replication disks are located at the alternate site and the process is performed over the company’s private network.

 BUSINESS CONTINUATION STRATEGY

 Our Chief Information Officer has assumed responsibility for maintaining and updating the firm’s Plan.
 This charge is carried out with the assistance of senior management, department and office heads and key vendors.
 In developing the Plan, we conducted an inventory of existing systems while considering the potential impact of various crisis scenarios and the specific needs of the firm’s various business sectors and diverse customer base.
 As part of this analysis, we evaluated the specific challenges posed by a catastrophic loss to our facilities, information technology, personnel and communications systems.